Bredon Homology of Partition Complexes

-\begin{example} One advantage of our approach is that it applies in situations in which explicit calculation is impossible, e.g., when $F=L_{(p)}$.
-Here $\Gamma_F(T)$ is the $p$-local \emph{stable homotopy} of the relevant Borel construction.
-The calculation of Bredon homology in this case provides a key ingredient for a new proof of some theorems of Kuhn~\cite{Kuhn-Whitehead} and Kuhn-Priddy~\cite{Kuhn-Priddy} on the Whitehead conjecture.
-The Bredon cohomology relates to work of Behrens~\cite{Behrens-Goodwillie-Tower} at the prime $2$ on the collapse of the homotopy spectral sequence of the Goodwillie tower of the identity functor evaluated at $S^1$, though our Bredon cohomology results also apply at odd primes.
+\begin{example} One advantage of our approach is that it applies in situations in which explicit calculation is impossible, e.g., when $F=L_{(p)}$ itself.
+Here $\coeff_F(T)$ is the $p$-local \emph{stable homotopy} of the given Borel construction.
+The calculation of Bredon homology in this case provides a key ingredient for a new proof of some theorems of Kuhn~\cite{Kuhn-Whitehead} and Kuhn-Priddy~\cite{Kuhn-Priddy} on the Whitehead conjecture (see also~\cite{Kuhn-Whitehead-final} for Kuhn's latest word on the subject).
+The Bredon cohomology also leads to a new proof of the collapse of the homotopy spectral sequence of the Goodwillie tower of the identity functor evaluated at $S^1$.
+This was done by Behrens~\cite{Behrens-Goodwillie-Tower} at the prime $2$ and then by Kuhn~\cite{Kuhn-Whitehead-final} at all primes.
 We intend to pursue this in another paper. \end{example}

 \begin{example} Another interesting example to which our results apply is the functor